RickIsGone/tungsten-VSCode/README.md

 ## Installation

-- Install from the VS Code Marketplace (once published) or
+- Install from the VS Code Marketplace
+- open the VS Code extension bar and look for Tungsten
 - Clone the repository and run your extension in development mode.

 ---